-TOPIC AREA: HISTORY OF AFRICA SUB-TOPIC AREA: EUROPEAN EXPLORATION, COLONISATION AND COLONIAL ADMINISTRATIVE SYSTEMS IN AFRICA S.2 HISTORY AND CITIZENSHIP Unit 8: European colonisation of Africa.
-No. of periods: 8
+TOPIC AREA: HISTORY OF AFRICA SUB-TOPIC AREA: EUROPEAN EXPLORATION, COLONISATION AND COLONIAL ADMINISTRATIVE SYSTEMS IN AFRICA S.2 HISTORY AND CITIZENSHIP Unit 6: EUROPEAN COLONIZATION OF AFRICA No. of periods: 8

-Key Unit Competence: To be able to evaluate causes and consequences of European colonisation of Africa.
+Key Unit Competence: To be able to evaluate causes and consequences of European colonization of Africa.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the different causes of European colonisation of Africa.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Explain the different causes of European colonisation of Africa.
 Identify different methods of colonial conquest.
 Describe the consequences of European colonisation of Africa.
-Identify different colonial systems of administration.
+Identify and explain different colonial systems of administration.
 Evaluate the causes of European colonisation of Africa and show whether they were justified.
 Compare and contrast different methods used by European colonialists to acquire colonies in Africa.
 Assess the consequences of European colonisation of Africa and look for the stand point.
-Analyse methods used in acquiring colonies in Africa and comment on it Acknowledge the similarities and differences between methods used by European colonialist to acquire colonies in Africa.
-Appreciate the causes of European colonisation of Africa.
-Acknowledge the effects of the European colonisation on African societies and Europeans themselves.
-Different causes of European colonisation in Africa.
-Methods of colonial conquest in Africa.
-Colonial systems of administration.
-Consequences of European colonisation.
-Read a range of materials and use internet for information about the causes, methods and effects of European colonisation of Africa, present results as a written report.
-Watch films video, and use media on European colonisation and list the lessons learnt from the above.
-Discuss in groups the different colonial systems of administration and then present results in class for each colonial power.
+Analyse methods used in acquiring colonies in Africa and comment on it differences between methods used by European colonialist to acquire colonies in Africa. - Appreciate the causes of European colonisation of Africa. - Acknowledge the effects of the European colonisation on Causes of European colonization of Africa Methods of colonial conquest of Africa Colonial systems of Administration Consequences of European colonization Read a range of materials and use internet for information about the causes, methods and effects of European colonisation of Africa, present results as a written report.
+Watch films video, and use media on European colonisation and list the lessons learnt from them.
+Discuss the different colonial systems of administration and then present results in class for each colonial power.
+Write an essay on the consequences of European colonisation.